Understanding the Endpoint in Titration: A thorough look

 Endpoint: This is the experimentally observed point where the indicator shows a color change, signaling the apparent completion of the reaction.
 It's the point where the titration is stopped.

 The difference between the equivalence point and the endpoint is the endpoint error.
-This error is minimized by careful indicator selection and precise titration techniques.
+And this error is minimized by careful indicator selection and precise titration techniques.
 Instrumental methods, like pH measurements, offer a more accurate determination of the equivalence point, reducing the endpoint error.

 Minimizing Endpoint Error